 The book is organized in four sections: Education and Interdisciplinarity, Design and Aesthetics, Rhetoric and Interpretation, and Social Theory and Ethics.
 The topics include the effects on reading of the multimodal and multisensory aspects of the digital environment, the impact of practice on the medium of theory, how digital media are dissolving the boundaries between leisure and work, and the impact of cyberspace on established ethical principles.

-"Digital Media Revisited contends that innovative work in and analysis of the digital media domain can and should lead to innovative theory, in turn informing development and cross-fertilization in culture and society.
+Digital Media Revisited contends that innovative work in and analysis of the digital media domain can and should lead to innovative theory, in turn informing development and cross-fertilization in culture and society.
 Its impressive array of international scholarship and practice-based research spans leading thinking from semiotic theory to play and interactive systems.
-The book emphasizes social responsibility, human-centered applications and communication, and emergent intermedia research environments (without neglecting established institutions).
+The book emphasizes social responsibility, human-centred applications and communication, and emergent intermedia research environments (without neglecting established institutions).
 Altogether, Liestol and his colleagues offer a stimulating, comprehensible and thematically coherent overview of forward-looking thinking about digital media.

-"This book is a highly significant argument, on multiple fronts, for an innovator-centered theory of innovation.
+This book is a highly significant argument, on multiple fronts, for an innovator-centered theory of innovation.
 It offers a reconceptualization of the task of the humanities in the twenty-first century, away from negativity, critical distance, and the backward glance, and into positive, engaged, and future-oriented enabling.
 The scholarship throughout is remarkable.

 Wide ranging and provocative, Digital Media Revisited offers a much needed corrective to current thinking on the subject.
 The essays cover important and diverse territory, from aesthetics to ethics, and are sure to inaugurate a fruitful new wave of criticism.